matryx/nanome-docs/docs/plugins.md

 # How to use Plugins (Enterprise Only)

-**Overview**
+## Overview

 The Nanome Plugin API provides a way to interface and integrate external software with Nanome's molecular modeling VR software.
-Through this API, users can link up external computational such as molecular dynamics or docking software.
+Through this API, users can seamlessly interface with external computational tools for tasks such as molecular dynamics and docking.
-The extended functionality inclues the ability to create new windows inside of the virtual environment and is easily customizable through a drag and drop user interface.
+The extended functionality includes the ability to create new windows inside of the virtual environment and is easily customizable through a graphical user interface.

 Plugins can be designed and ran from different environments including Windows, Linux, and Mac operating systems depending on the requirements needed from the plugin.